kalenwallin/portfolio.v1/README.md

-# Welcome to the personal portfolio of Kalen Wallin!
+# Portfolio.v1
 www.kalenwallin.com

-I created this website using Blazor WebAssembly which is a part the .NET Framework and Visual Studio IDE.
-Blazor uses HTML and CSS as well as C# instead of Javascript.
+Portfolio.v1 is created using Blazor WebAssembly, which is part of the .NET Framework.
+Blazor uses HTML and CSS as well as C# and Javascript.

-I am hosting this website using Amazon Web Services (AWS).
+## Deployment
+Code is pushed to this branch and then compiled using a GitHub Actions workflow.
+The compiled code is sent to the gh-pages branch.
+GitHub Pages uses this branch to serve the website.